 The projected pattern of change to rainfall and runoff is similar in nature between the two scenarios, but stronger by the end of the century under the A2 scenario.
-The model projections indicate that the general long-term influence of climate warming by the end of the century is for a slight increase to annual average rainfall at the coast, but decreased rainfall inland.
+The model projections indicate that the general long-term influence of climate warming by the end of the century is for a slight decrease to annual average rainfall.

 Figure 2.
-Average rainfall in summer and winter - the left hand side plots show the average rainfall in the baseline period (1961-1990), the plots to the right show the proportional change (%) from that amount in various periods in the 21st century in the average of six climate model projections under the A2 (higher) emissions scenario
+Average rainfall in summer and winter - the left hand side plots show the average rainfall in the baseline period (1961-1990), the plots to the right show the proportional change (%) from that amount in various periods in the 21st century in the average of six climate model projections under the A2 (higher) emissions scenario.